 - During an approved FMLA leave, employees are entitled to the same health insurance they had before the leave began.
 Employees who pay some or their entire health insurance premium will be required to continue to pay the premiums in order to continue benefit coverage during the leave period.
 The employee is responsible for making arrangements to pay any premiums due during the leave period.
 Employees who do not return to work following FMLA leave will be liable for the payment of any health insurance premiums paid by the employer during unpaid FMLA leave, unless the failure to return to work was due to the continuation, recurrence, or onset of a serious health condition or for other circumstances beyond the employee's control. - Employees will be required to periodically advise the Company of their status and intent to return to work at the conclusion of the FMLA leave.
 Employees also must provide notice to the Company at least two (2) business days prior to their return to work.
-If an employee unequivocally indicates his or her intent not to return to work after taking FMLA leave, the employee is subject to termination. - While on leave, the employee may not be eligible for bonuses or other payments based on attendance or jobrelated performance goals, in the Company's discretion, where the employee has not met that goal due to FMLA leave. - Outside employment during your leave period without Company approval is prohibited and may result in disciplinary action, up to and including termination of employment.
+If an employee unequivocally indicates his or her intent not to return to work after taking FMLA leave, the employee is subject to termination. - While on leave, the employee may not be eligible for bonuses or other payments based on attendance or job-related performance goals, in the Company's discretion, where the employee has not met that goal due to FMLA leave. - Outside employment during your leave period without Company approval is prohibited.